Certificate in Applied Geographic Information Systems (GIS)

-The Certificate in Applied GIS is designed to provide students and members of the professional community with Geographic Information Systems skills.
-At all levels of the program, training focuses on the application of GIS skills in the workplace and in research environments.
-The certificate is open to undergraduates and graduates interested in developing GIS applications in their fields, those already holding degrees who are interested in developing GIS skills to apply to their own areas of expertise, or professionals interested in adding GIS to their lexicon of skills or retooling for a career change.
+The Certificate in Applied Geographic Information Systems (GIS) is designed to provide students and members of the professional community with geospatial technology skills.
+At all levels of the program, training focuses on the application of these skills in the workplace and in research environments.
+The certificate is open to undergraduates interested in developing GIS applications in their fields, those already holding degrees who are interested in developing GIS skills to apply to their own areas of expertise, or professionals interested in adding GIS to their lexicon of skills or retooling for a career change.

 In cases where students have already completed the listed course and with prior approval, alternate courses may be substituted for both requirements and electives to make up the minimum count of 14 undergraduate or 12 graduate credits.
-There is a minimum residency requirement of 3 courses or 9 credit hours.
+There is a minimum residency requirement of 3 courses or 10 credit hours.
 Students must complete all courses with a C- or better.
-Geography-Anthropology majors may use only one course in the certificate toward their major requirements.
+Geography-Anthropology majors in SCC and CNHM specializations may use only one course in the certificate toward their major requirements.
+Geography-Anthropology majors in the Applied GIS and Geospatial Analysis track are ineligible for the certificate.
 Majors in other programs should discuss similar restrictions with their advisors.

 - GEO 408/GEO 518/GEO 618 GIS Applications II

-Take at least one of the following for a minimum of 14 undergraduate or 12 graduate credit hours:
+Take at least one of the following for a minimum total of 14 undergraduate credit hours:

 These courses may either be taken alone, or some combination of the two for the total of three credits